 Active Vs Passive Investing Part 1: A role for both

 Stock market investors have to decide whether they will be ‘active’ or ‘passive’ investors.
 The fundamental ideas that frame this choice are poorly understood, even by many investment professionals.
 So, when I heard (on 16 January) of the passing of the great Jack Bogle – the foremost exponent of passive stock market investing, and the founder of Vanguard – I thought I would write this article on the fundamentals of the active v passive question in his honour.
-It is the first in a series on active vs passive management issues that I have planned.
+This is the first in a series on active vs passive management articles that I have planned.

 Figure 1 Proportion of US equity Mutual Funds and ETFs passively managed